• Skip to main content

 Ingredients

-• 1.5 pounds orange flesh sweet potatoes about 2 medium sweet potatoes
+• 1.5 pounds sweet potatoes - about 2 medium sweet potatoes, will need 2 cups of mashed sweet potato, see note

 • ½ cup granulated sugar

-• ½ cup dark brown sugar or light brown sugar
+• ½ cup light brown sugar - or dark brown sugar

 • ½ teaspoon ground nutmeg